 Health departments may sponsor pharmaceutical drop-off days to help you get rid of excess or expired drugs, ointments, test strips, supplements or vitamins.

 Pharmaceutical products should never be flushed down the toilet, poured into the sink or disposed of in the trash.
 Some pharmacies will also take your unwanted products.
-To find out where to dispose of your unwanted pharmaceutical products, check out this U.S. government website link to find a drop off site near you.
+To find out where to dispose of your unwanted pharmaceutical products, check out this U.S. government website drop off site near you.

 Plastics: Which Ones Can I Recycle?

 The Society of Plastics Industry developed a coding system for plastic containers that is now an ASTM standard, ASTM D7611.
 Based on the type of plastic, containers are assigned a number from 1 to 7, which is generally embossed on the bottom of the container.
 Common plastics that can be recycled include milk jugs, water bottles, yogurt and margarine tubs, microwave dinner trays and shopping bags.
 Not all municipalities accept all seven numbers, so check with your local recycler or recycling drop-off station.